Notes to Actors

 Put all the attention on the person you are talking to and know why you are saying what you are saying.

-See anew all you are talking about and make it even more specific and deeply personal.
+See anew all that you are talking about, and make it even more specific and deeply personal.

 If you haven’t done these suggestions, do them.
 If you have, dig deeper.